Cycle time is one of the key metrics that can reflect many details regarding the process that includes from coding to deployment.

 Tasks Require a High Number of Code Changes

 In some cases, after the product team analysis, the task opened may contain changes in different, unrelated parts of the product.
-In this case, the complexity would be quite high for the developer.
+In this case, the complexity would be quite high for the contributor.

-Identifying the issue or feature to be divided into smaller issues can help developers to reduce complexity and eliminate the time lost in the coding phase.
+Identifying the issue or feature to be divided into smaller issues can help contributors to reduce complexity and eliminate the time lost in the coding phase.

 Unclear or Missing Task Specifications